 "Scrum is all about delighting customers and delivering value to stakeholders."
 I have read this kind of statement since my first day working with Scrum in 2007.
 Even more, I've had the privilege of taking part on Scrum teams th...

-Daily Stand-up, Beyond Mechanics: A Measure of Self-Organization by Bachan Anand CSM, CSPO, CSP by Monica Yap @ SolutionsIQ
+Daily Stand-up, Beyond Mechanics: A Measure of Self-Organization by Bachan Anand CSM, CSPO, CSP by Monica Yap @ SolutionsIQ by Valerie Morris @ SolutionsIQ

 Affinity Estimation for Release Planning